3DSSpatial/GearBoxDemoModified/README.md

-# Billboard Demo
+# GearBox Demo
-This demo is based on  https://github.com/ZeaInc/GearBoxDemo
+This demo is based on  https://github.com/ZeaInc/GearBoxDemo Modified to include annotations with images.

-In addition, Billboards are created with .png (screen grabs from customer meeting, and the tree is displayed.
 The gear kinamatics have been disabled.

 ## Run the demo